Convexo-finance/fund-convexo/README.md

 # ETH Cali Wallet.

 A secure and easy-to-use Ethereum wallet application built with Next.js and Privy for authentication.
-This wallet allows users to access web3 easily with gas fees sponsored by ETH CALI, supporting multiple tokens on the Optimism network.
+This wallet allows users to access web3 easily using embedded wallets, supporting multiple tokens on the Optimism network.

 ## 🌟 Features